-To maintain TPS, you must have filed to re-register during at least one of the following 60-day re-registration periods: from May 16 through July 15, 2016; Dec.
+If you did not re-register during one of the following previous required re-registration periods: from May 16 through July 15, 2016; Dec.
 15, 2017, through Feb.
 3, 2018; or June 5 through Aug.
-6, 2018, and been approved, or have an application that remains pending.
-If you re-registered during one or more of these timeframes, then you do not need to take any further steps.
-If you did not re-register during any of these three timeframes, you may submit a late re-registration application, including a letter that explains your reason(s) for filing late.
-USCIS will determine whether your reasons demonstrate “good cause” for being late, as required under the TPS law.
+6, 2018, you may submit a late re-registration application, including a letter that explains your reason(s) for filing late.
+We will determine whether your reasons demonstrate “good cause” for being late, as required under the TPS law.

 Automatic Employment Authorization Document (EAD) Extension

-USCIS is automatically extending through Jan.
-4, 2021, the validity of EADs with the category codes “A-12” or “C-19) and one of the expiration dates shown below that we issued under the TPS Honduras designation to TPS beneficiaries, provided that the individuals continue to maintain TPS eligibility:
+We are automatically extending through Oct.
+4, 2021, the validity of EADs with the category codes “A-12” or “C-19” and one of the expiration dates shown below that we issued under the TPS Honduras designation to beneficiaries who continue to maintain TPS eligibility:

-Beneficiaries under the TPS designation for Honduras who applied for a new EAD but have not yet received their new EAD are also covered by this automatic extension, provided that the EAD contains one of the expiration dates noted in the chart above.
-Such individuals may show their EAD and the Nov.
-4, 2019 Federal Register Notice (PDF (PDF)) to employers to demonstrate that they continue to have employment authorization and that USCIS has extended their EAD through Jan.
+TPS Honduras beneficiaries who applied for a new EAD but have not yet received it are also covered by this automatic extension, as long as the EAD that you have contains one of the expiration dates noted in the chart above.
+When you present your automatically extended EAD to your employer, refer them to this Federal Register Notice (PDF) that shows that we have extended your EAD and employment authorization through Oct.
 4, 2021.

-Additionally, USCIS is automatically extending through Jan.
+Additionally, we are automatically extending through Oct.
 4, 2021, the validity periods of the following Forms I-94, Arrival/Departure Records, and Forms I-797, Notice of Action (Approval Notice), previously issued to eligible beneficiaries under the TPS designation for Honduras:

-The extension of the validity periods above applies only if the eligible TPS beneficiary properly filed for TPS re-registration during at least one of the three most recent DHS-announced registration periods for Honduras: from May 16 through July 15, 2016; Dec.
+The extension of the validity periods above applies only if you properly filed for TPS re-registration during at least one of the three most recent DHS-announced registration periods for Honduras: from May 16 through July 15, 2016; Dec.
 15, 2017, through Feb.
 3, 2018; or June 5 through Aug.
 6, 2018, or has a re-registration application that remains pending.
-In addition, the extension does not apply to any individual whose TPS has been finally withdrawn or denied.
+In addition, the extension does not apply if your TPS has been finally withdrawn or denied.

-Current beneficiaries under the TPS designation for Honduras do not need to pay a fee or file any application, including Form I-765, Application for Employment Authorization, to maintain their TPS benefits through Jan.
-4, 2021, if they properly re-registered for TPS during either of the DHS-announced registration periods listed above.
+Current beneficiaries under the TPS designation for Honduras do not need to pay a fee or file any application, including Form I-765, Application for Employment Authorization, to maintain your TPS benefits through Oct.
+4, 2021, if you properly re-registered for TPS during one of the DHS-announced registration periods listed above.

-TPS beneficiaries who have failed to re-register properly for TPS during at least one of the DHS-announced registration periods in 2016 and 2018 listed above, should file Form I–821 (Application for Temporary Protected Status), and demonstrate “good cause” for failing to re-register on time, as required by law.
+If you failed to re-register properly for TPS during at least one of the DHS-announced registration periods in 2016, 2017, or 2018 listed above, you should file Form I–821 (Application for Temporary Protected Status), and demonstrate “good cause” for failing to re-register on time, as required by law.
 For more information, see

-- INA, section 244(c)(3)(C) (TPS beneficiary’s failure to register without good cause in form and manner specified by DHS is ground for TPS withdrawal);
+- INA, section 244(c)(3)(C) (TPS beneficiary’s failure to register without good cause in form and manner specified by DHS is grounds for TPS withdrawal);

 - 8 CFR 244.17(b); and